openspending/fiscal-data-package/spec/index.md

 # Changelog

+- `0.3.0-alpha4`: reintroduce a lot of the content of data recommendations from v0.2
 - `0.3.0-alpha3`: rework mapping structure in various ways
 - `0.3.0-alpha2`: rename Budget Data Package to Fiscal Data Package
 - `0.3.0-alpha`: very substantial rework of spec to use "mapping" approach between physical and logical model.
 Core framework, based on Tabular Data Package, is unchanged.